nystudio107/craft-seomatic/README.md

 ## Configuring SEOmatic

-As soon as you install SEOmatic, it automatically will render meta data on your web pages, and create sitemaps for all of your Sections and Category Groups that have public URLs.
+As soon as you install SEOmatic, it automatically will render meta data on your web pages, and create sitemaps for all of your Sections, Category Groups, and Commerce Product Types that have public URLs.
 You don't need to add any template code for this to happen.

 ![Screenshot](resources/screenshots/seomatic-multi-site.png)